fantasyui-com/lucid-programming/README.md

 Lucid Programming hopes to support data pipes via Apple Automator like concept, where one line may send data to the next.
 This may allow basic variable-like declarations.

+Note that, any and all type of advanced programming will take the Marko approach.